Mjz86/c_colon/mcc.md

-the return adress to the happy path section in the caller.
+the return address to the happy path section in the caller.

  if specified `enum` return , its the table pointer to the table of return entries corresponding  to each `enum` entry.